-3.3.7.
+3.3.6.
 Attendance and Assessment Rules

 Attendance is compulsory.
 A student who, for any valid reason, is absent from planned academic activity must provide written proof of the reason for the absence to the lecturer concerned, within five (5) working days of returning to the institution in order to be considered for a special assessment.
 In these cases, the department will determine the validity of the student's reason for not taking the assessment, and the nature of the special assessment.
+Refusal to accept this will result in a zero mark for the missed practical or test.
+As is the case with continuous assessment, i.e. 100% coursework and no final examination, any student failing to obtain a final result of at least 50% will have to repeat that module.